bbcmicrobit/micropython/docs/neopixel.rst

     From our tests, the Microbit NeoPixel module can drive up to around 256 NeoPixels.
 Anything above that and you may experience weird bugs and issues.
-As the micro:bit can only supply 90mA to external devices, larger numbers of NeoPixels require an external power supply with common ground.
+The micro:bit can only supply 90mA to external devices, larger numbers of NeoPixels require an external power supply with common ground.

     NeoPixels are designed to work at 5V, but luckily they still function using the 3V supply of the BBC micro:bit.
 Please note that the micro:bit edge